danieldddao/DeBruijn-indices/README.md

     1. Grammar folder as described above
     2. Definition folder contains the definition of standard lambda terms and de bruijn term
-    3. some classes for term conversion, term printing, and tree
+    3. Classes for term conversion, term printing, and tree

 > The test code is stored in `/src/test/java/lambdaCalculus/project`: